xiezy0/Key-Management-Service/README.md

 denotes that run a client 100 to test the whole hacss process (hacss + aba)

-### A web demo for running and visualing the ADKG protocol
+### A web demo for running and visualing the DKMS protocol
 enter the web/hacss directory and run the following commands

     go build src/main/server/server.go